Smart manufacturing can help improve yield, productivity and efficiency in food and beverage operations.

 Bringing together disparate networks, improving production visibility and attaining better control of your processes can help you make operational improvements and drive gains in efficiency, especially for complex activities like changeovers.
 Additionally, wider availability of information can help you be more responsive to supply-chain developments and improve on-demand production.

-Smart manufacturing capitalizes on the latest technological advances to re-define what food and beverage manufacturing can be.
-And at Rockwell Automation we call this convergence of Operational and Information Technologies (OT & IT) “The Connected Enterprise”.
+Smart manufacturing capitalizes on the latest technological advances to re-define what can be food and beverage manufacturing.
+This convergence is called Operational and Information Technologies (OT & IT) “The Connected Enterprise”.